ruby-vietnam/hardcore-rule/algorithms/2021/ss1/week3/trongbq.md

         profits[1] = max(0, prices[1] - prices[0])

         for i in range(2, n):
-            # if day i is a cooldown day, or day i can be a buying day
+            # if day i is a resting day
             max_profit = max(profits[i-1], profits[i-2])
             # day i is a selling day
             for j in range(0, i):